paramadeep/nilal/README.md

 1. Create a folder under 'feature' called 'images'.
 2. First time, run your test without the reference image, test would fail, yet image of the expected element would be captured in 'tmp/capybara' folder.
 3. Copy the image into your 'feature/images' folder.
 Commit it as part of your test source code.
 4. Done.
-Now your tests will run, anywhere your ode is available.
+Now your tests will run, anywhere your code is available.

 ##ToDo